Push notifications possess the tendency of being extremely useful when it comes to attracting and retaining customers.

 There are many technologies out in the market that can help you in winning your customers over with uber-personalized notifications.

-In case of both, notifications and mobile application, you can ask the users to select their topics of interest to customize their feed.
+In case of both, notifications and mobile applications, you can ask the users to select their topics of interest to customize their feed.

 Another way of sorting this out is to make subscriber buckets to categorize your users according to their on-page activities and then push mass notifications based on these categories.